How to Prioritize Your Social Media To-Do List

 - Know your limits and yourself.
 There’s no set order in how things need to get done, but the way you should think about tasks does have to come from prioritization and a discipline to tackle the appropriate needs.
 Regardless, it is key to find your balance and know when time spent on a to-do is bordering on diminishing returns.

 How do you prioritize your never-ending to-do list?
-Let me know on Twitter, or comment below!
+Let me know on Twitter and download the 2017 Social Marketing Planning Guide below!